bitrix24/b24restdocs/api-reference/catalog/product-property-enum/catalog-product-property-enum-list.md

-# Get a list of values for the list properties catalog.productPropertyEnum.list
+# Get a list of values for the catalog.productPropertyEnum.list

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}